Arif-Foysal/skinCheckNotebooks/Presentation_Speech_Script.md

 ---

 ## Slide 2: The Clinical Challenge
 **Speech**: "Let me start with the stakes.
-Melanoma kills one person every hour in the United States.
+Melanoma kills two person every hour in the United States.
 But here's the remarkable thing - if we catch it early, the 5-year survival rate jumps from just 27% to 99%.
 This is why automated skin lesion classification isn't just a computer vision problem - it's a life-saving technology.

 The challenge is deployment.
 We have AI systems that perform well in labs, but translating them to real clinical settings involves complex decisions about preprocessing pipelines.
 And that's where our research begins."